Jotschi/hnswlib-recall/README.md

 Additional information and the original measurement script can be found in the [hnswlib repo](https://github.com/nmslib/hnswlib/blob/master/TESTING_RECALL.md).

 Don't test with less than 100k vectors.
-Otherwiese your results can be incorrect.
+Otherwise your results can be incorrect.

 ```bash
 python3.11 -m venv venv